johannschopplich/kirby-nuxt-template-starterkit/README.md

 <br>

-# Kirby Nuxt Template Starterkit
+# Kirby Nuxt Starter Kit (Using Templates)

-This is a fork of the [`kirby-nuxt-starterkit`](https://github.com/johannschopplich/kirby-nuxt-starterkit) to use a headless Kirby instance with plain [Kirby templates](https://github.com/johannschopplich/kirby-headless#templates) instead of [KQL](https://github.com/getkirby/kql).
+This is a fork of the [Kirby Nuxt Starter Kit](https://github.com/johannschopplich/kirby-nuxt-starterkit) to use a headless Kirby instance with plain [Kirby templates](https://github.com/johannschopplich/kirby-headless#templates) instead of [KQL](https://github.com/getkirby/kql).

 ## Key Features